How to integrate UFT(QTP) with ALM (Quality Center)

 Step 6) The ALM connection dialog displays the status.

-1. Connected to the Server and lists the details about the server address and user name.
+1. Connected to the Server, and lists the details about the server address and user name.

-2. Connected to the project and lists the details about the project.
+2. Connected to the project, and lists the details about the project.

-3. Click ‘Close’
+3. Click ‘Close’.

 Connecting UFT and ALM

-Part C – Saving Script into ALM
+Part C โ€“ Saving Script into ALM

-• Main Driver Script – The Entry point for any UFT Script that has .mts extension.
+• Main Driver Script โ€“ The entry point for any UFT script, which has a .mts extension.

-• Library – The relevant Script/Function Files that can either be of extension (.vbs) or (.qfl).
+• Library โ€“ The relevant script/function files, which can be of extension (.vbs) or (.qfl).

-• Object Repository – It is usually of Shared Object repository by nature and has .tsr extension.
+• Object Repository โ€“ It is usually a Shared Object Repository by nature and has a .tsr extension.

-• DataTable – Used for parameterizing the tests.
+• DataTable โ€“ Used for parameterizing the tests.
 Usually an Excel file.

-Note: The Idea behind this chapter is to understand ALM and UFT integration and NOT to learn how to write UFT scripts.
+Note: The idea behind this chapter is to understand ALM and UFT integration and NOT to learn how to write UFT scripts.

 Saving Script into ALM